 Governments around the world have taken a wide range of measures in order to combat the economic fallout of the COVID-19 pandemic with a heavy emphasis on distributing cash transfers.
 At the Mind & Behaviour Group, ongoing studies on cash transfers conducted by our team of researchers aim to unpack the economic effects of giving cash particularly to those most vulnerable.
-In a new policy series launching this month, we focus on how governments and non-governmental organisations (NGOs) can incorporate research evidence into the design of cash transfers programmes.
+In a policy brief series, we focused on how governmental and non-governmental organisations (NGOs) can incorporate research evidence into the design of cash transfers programmes.

 Want to know about the latest content from Mind & Behaviour?
 Follow us on twitter to stay up to date.